abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 ## DuckDuckGo Advance Search Syntax

-It supports many of the [advance search operators](#advance-search-operators).
-But DuckDuckGo[^duckduckgo-search-syntax] offers some unique search syntax of its own too.
+DDG supports many of the [advance search operators](#advance-search-operators).
+But it offers some unique search syntax[^duckduckgo-search-syntax] of its own too.

 ### The `filetype:` operator